Wattlesol/plasmic-orcayo/.qwen/PROJECT_SUMMARY.md

 - **URL Format**: `http://localhost:3003/p/{projectId}?token={jwtToken}` is the correct format to open a specific project
 - **Seeding**: The database seed script `yarn seed` populates the database with test users, projects, and feature tiers
 - **API Endpoints**: `/api/v1/cms-integration/generate-token` for JWT token generation, `/api/v1/user/projects` for user project listing
+- **Commands**: Use `cd platform/wab && yarn dev` to start the development server that runs all three services

 ## Recent Actions
 - Resolved Node.js version compatibility issues by switching to v21.5.0